diku-dk/pmph-e2020-pub/README.md

 ### Labs:

-* Thursday 13:00 - 17:00 (or later of students ask for it)
+* Thursday 13:00 - 17:00 (or later if students ask for it)

 We have not been yet assigned classes, but the plan is that half of the enrolled students (say according to alphabetical ordering) may physically attend the lab from 13:00 - 15:00 and the other half attends virtually on zoom, and then we switched roles for the session between 15:00 - 17:00.
+This way, each student is guaranteed to physically attend two hours of lab per week, if she/he wishes to attend (of course).

-If like the idea of physically attend the labs, then I suggest you come to DIKU for the other lab session as well 13:00 (the one in which you are only allowed virtual presence by default), because I would allow the other students to join until the corona class capacity is reached by a first-come first-serve policy.
+If you like the idea of attending the labs physically, then I suggest you come to DIKU for the other lab session as well (the one in which you are only guaranteed virtual presence by default), because I will allow such students to join the lab until the corona class capacity is reached by a first-come first-serve policy.
-(This is because typically some students absentee the physical lab session, so there might be space for the others).
+(This is because typically some students absentee the physical lab sessions, so there might be space for the others).
 If we are out of space you can find a quit place to attend by zoom via edurom.

 ### Evaluation